shiocabbage/shiocabbage.github.io/README.md

 ##BUT they are working by USING "jQuery".
 So, you must download javascript file to use them from <a>https://jquery.com/</a>.

-I'm so glad if you use.
+I'm so glad you reading this introducion.

 Thank you.